Lucca: the laid-back Tuscan experience

 We made that rookie mistake on our first day: we headed out exploring until 2:30 and when hunger finally got the better of us realised that everywhere was closing at this time.
 We managed to bag an outdoor table at Trattoria da Ubaldo on Via dell' Anfiteatro just before the kitchen closed.
 The staff were very nice and didn't bat an eyelid at our late arrival thankfully.
 It's quite a unique spot with very eclectic decor and if classic rock music is not your thing, then maybe look elsewhere.
 There are no middle-of-the-road restaurant-friendly Spotify playlists here - you will hear full albums played back to back.
 We were treated to Fleetwood Mac and early Guns n Roses but when Aerosmith came on we figured it was time to leave.
 However we had a fantastic experience here and the food was excellent.
 Ubaldo the manager is usually on site and easy to spot, covered in tattoos and piercings with long hair and a great beard.
 That's him sitting behind me with the black skeleton print t-shirt.
 He was very cool and extremely friendly and the atmosphere was relaxed.
 We were very excited to see they had Ichnusa Non Filtrata, a Sardinian beer that we couldn't get enough of when we were there.
 I had the Parmigiana Melanzane and Martin had a spaghetti dish with garlic, chili, parsley and tomato.
 Mine was good but his was absolutely divine and I ate half of it.
 Such a simple dish but so well made.
 My mouth is watering just thinking about it.
 We finished with two excellent coffees, served in their branded cups.
 A pretty great first lunch of our holidays.

 That night, on the recommendation of our two friends, we booked a table in Gigi's on Piazza del Carmine.
 A busy spot opposite the market, we were lucky enough to get the last available table on the terrace.
 The place itself is gorgeous - a traditional Italian trattoria - and has been an institution in Lucca since the fifties.
 We had a great dinner here.
 I started with the gnudi which are a lighter version of gnocchi, made with ricotta instead of potato.
 Mine was filled with spinach and ricotta and served in a tomato sauce and were really tasty.
 I opted for the chargrilled chicken with rosemary potatoes for my main which was also good and finished with one of my favourite desserts: affogato al caffè.
 Martin went for one of his favourite Italian dishes Tagliata di manzo, sliced beef with herbs and roast potatoes and thought it was excellent too.
-We decided to be brave and try the €10 house red Il Fiascetto di Gigi which, as you'll read on the label, is actually bottled specially for the restaurant.
+We decided to try the €10 house red Il Fiascetto di Gigi which, as you'll read on the label, is actually bottled specially for the restaurant.
 We couldn't believe how good it was: light but flavoursome and very moreish.
 So don't turn your nose up and go for a more expensive bottle.
 This is a very drinkable and unbelievably good value wine.

 So far so good: high-fives galore for two great meals in one day.
 On our second night we headed for Corso Garibaldi to In Pasta: Cibo e Convivio which specialises in freshly made pasta.
 This is a very pretty and vibrant part of town and I'd like to spend more time here on my next visit.
 In Pasta is a very casual spot, more café-like than a restaurant.
 There are no printed menus - you order from the chalkboard on the wall inside.
 I had my usual Campari spritz to start and Martin opted for one of their very refreshing Monte Fiore beers.
 As you could expect, their pasta was really good.
 They have such an interesting menu it was hard to decide which one to have.
 We finally decided on an arrabiata and a ravioli dish, filled with spinach and ricotta and served in a nutty cream sauce with marjoram, one of many fresh herbs they have hanging from the ceiling inside.
 Both were great.
 We had an outdoor table on this lovely tree-lined street and decided to take our time here, ordering a light bottle of red to go with our pasta for a mere €14.
 We finished off with two coffees and our total bill was €43.
 Outstanding value.